puppetlabs-toy-chest/pe-razor-vagrant-stack/README.md

 1. Install VirtualBox
- - I use 4.2.22
+ - I've successfully used 4.2.22 and 4.3.8
- - I ran into issues downloading the microkernel when using 4.3.6
 2. Install VirtualBox Extension Pack
- - This is necessary to be able to PXE boot a VM without a iso file
+ - This is necessary to be able to PXE boot a VM without a iso file or using the default Intel network adapter
+ - I had sucess on VBox 4.2.22 using the PCnet-FAST III (Am79C973) adapter without the extension pack but others reported issues to me
 2. Install Vagrant
+  - Use 1.4.3 for now.
+I do not believe 1.5.0 works with this setup yet.
 3. `vagrant plugin install oscar`
   - Optional: `vagrant plugin install vagrant-multiprovider-snap`
 4. `vagrant up`